hypar-io/Elements/README.md

 In IFC, Revit, and other "BIM" applications, the building element ontology is fixed.
 If you want to introduce a new element which is key to your work process, you need to find the most closely matching category and put your element there.
 In Revit you might use the "Generic" category.
 In IFC you might use the `IFCBuildingElementProxy` type.
 This makes it very difficult for the recipient of a model to reason about the model semantically.
 Elements enables the user to create "first class" element types in the system.
 If you want to create a Curtain Wall Bracket, you simply create a class `CurtainWallBracket : Element` and users can search for your element by its defined type.

 ## Geometry
-Elements contains a very simple BREP geometry kernel, and a small set of geometric types like vectors, lines, arcs, and polygons.
+Elements contains a very simple hybrid BREP/CSG geometry kernel, and a small set of geometric types like vectors, lines, arcs, and polygons.
 Elements uses a right-handed coordinate system with +Z "up".
 Elements is unitless except as indicated when calling a geometric method.
 For example, arcs requires angles in degrees.

 The geometry kernel that we've created for Elements is a very simple BREP kernel which does "flat stuff with holes in it" really well.
 We think Nurbs are sexy, and we'll definitely support more curvy stuff in the future, it's just that the effort required to support arbitrarily complex geometry for micro-services running in the cloud is not small.
 Professional geometry kernels, like the kind found in mechanical modeling applications, are also usually large, expensive, and not open source.
 They introduce cost and complexity, and restrict the open nature of code that you write with Elements.